elec548/elec548.github.io/Assignments/hw5.md

      than the full plan period.
 Generate new models for plan periods of increasing size (50 ms to 750 ms in 50 ms increments, where all plan windows begin at the target onset time).
 Using maximum likelihood estimation, decode the reach target for the test data using these different sized windows of neural data.
+(Both train and test with these window sizes!)
 Plot the decoding accuracy as a function of the size of the decoding window.
 Briefly describe what you see.
 (20 pts)

-     **b.** Now, instead of using an increasing window size, use a constant 200 ms window, but slide the window start time from target onset (“0”) to 550 ms after target onset.
+     **b.** Now, instead of using an increasing window size, use a constant 200 ms window, but slide the window start time from target onset (“0”) to 550 ms after target onset (use 50 ms steps).
 Generate new models for each window location and decode the reach target for the test data.
 Plot the decoding accuracy as a function of the temporal location of the decoding window.
 Briefly describe what you see.
 (20 pts)

 3. _Number of neurons (30 pts)_

      Using your model from (1), you decoded maximum likelihood targets using all 190 neurons.
 Now, perform a “neuron dropping analysis”.
 Starting with your full model, randomly eliminate neurons and evaluate decoding accuracy in the reduced data set.
-Eliminate between 20 and 180 neurons (by 20s – so decode using 10:20:190 neurons) – average each point (number of neurons) by randomly choosing neurons to be dropped 20 times.
+Eliminate between 20 and 180 neurons (by 20s – so decode using between 10 and 190 neurons in steps of 20) – average each point (number of neurons) by randomly choosing neurons to be dropped 20 times.
 Plot decoding accuracy as a function of the number of neurons available to the decoder.
 Briefly describe what you see?